quangson05dt1/vef_FinalProject_Heritage-Health-Prize/README.md

 This is step exploring raw data and feature data after processing in step 2.
 ## Expore raw data
-This step tells us the data structure, the data form, some data visualization so we know what to do with this data before we put it into model training.
+This step tells us the data structure, the data form, visualizate data so we know what to do with this data before we put it into model training.

 Data dictionaty: